| |

 Instructions

 • Heat the oil in a deep-sided frying pan.
 Add the onion and garlic and fry over a medium heat for about 6 minutes until the onions are well browned.
-Por in the stock and mix together.
+Pour in the stock and mix together.

 • Bring to the boil then add your tomatoes, sun-dried tomato paste, paprika and lentils.
 Simmer for about 8 minutes and season with salt and pepper.